 The workers are organized like workers at an assembly line in a factory.
 Each worker only performs a part of the full job.
 When that part is finished the worker forwards the job to the next worker.

 Systems using the assembly line concurrency model are usually designed to use non-blocking IO.
 Non-blocking IO means that when a worker starts an IO operation (e.g. reading a file or data from a network connection) the worker does not wait for the IO call to finish.
 IO operations are slow, so waiting for IO operations to complete is a waste of CPU time.
 The CPU could be doing something else in the meanwhile.
 When the IO operation finishes, the result of the IO operation ( e.g. data read or status of data written) is passed on to another worker.

 With non-blocking IO, the IO operations determine the boundary between workers.
 A worker does as much as it can until it has to start an IO operation.
 Then it gives up control over the job.
 When the IO operation finishes, the next worker in the assembly line continues working on the job, until that too has to start an IO operation etc.

 In reality, the jobs may not flow along a single assembly line.
-Since most systems can perform more than one job, jobs flows from worker to worker depending on the job that needs to be done.
-In reality there could be multiple different virtual assembly lines going on at the same time.
-This is how job flow through assembly line system might look in reality:
+Since most systems can perform more than one job, jobs flows from worker to worker depending on what part of the job that needs to be executed next.
+In reality there could be multiple different virtual assembly lines running on at the same time.
+This is how the job flow through an assembly line system might look in reality: